directus/directus/docs/reference/sdk.md

 ## TypeScript

-version >= 4.1
+Version >= 4.1

-Although it's not required, it is recommended to use Typescript in order to have a nice development experience.
-This allows a more detailed IDE suggestions for return types, sorting, filtering, etc.
+Although it's not required, it is recommended to use Typescript to have an easy development experience.
+This allows more detailed IDE suggestions for return types, sorting, filtering, etc.

-To feed SDK with your current schema just need to pass it on the constructor.
+To feed the SDK with your current schema, you need to pass it on the constructor.

 ```ts
 type BlogPost = {